Home About Us Zambia Our Ministry GlobalU Zambia Pics Resources

 Part 4 concludes with a brief historical overview of how the Church has understood itself and its mission over the past 2000 years.

-Part 1.
-Begin with a Biblical Understanding of the Church and Its Mission.
+of the Church and Its Mission.

 Most Christians come to know Christ in a particular church and over time absorb that local church's views without questioning them.
 Such basic questions as, “Is there a biblical model for what a local church should look like and be doing?” are rarely asked.
 People merely assume that the church they know and have been exposed to is the only way to organize a church, and all other churches have in some way “departed from the truth.”
 Those who look into the matter will learn that over the past two thousand years there have been widely differing views on what the Church is all about.
 This variety of understandings concerning the nature and mission of the church has played a key role the development of the wide variety of denominations in the world today.